 Do we give our bunnies / guinea pigs 24 hour access?

-Yes we give ours 24 / 7 access as we feel there being able to move is a key part in their safety and well being.
+Yes we give ours 24 / 7 access as we feel their being able to move about is a key part in their safety and well being.
 In the wild they would hide until safe to emerge so with the appropriate dart holes (such as a hay hutch, buried pipe or a pipe with a pipe sleeve on it) they have a way to evade being seen and this tends to put the fox off.

 Can I link to an existing opening?

-Yes - this will save cutting the mesh on an existing run.
+You can - this will save cutting the mesh on an existing run.
 You can choose from a Larger Clover with the same fixings for your chosen pipe or a connector plate.
 Larger clovers go up to 300mm.
 Connector plates can be anything up to 4ft by 33 inches high.

 Can Runaround Link to any mesh?

-Yes - but not chicken wire which is not strong enough for rabbits as they can bite out of it.
-Your mesh may be finer than ours (3mm thick) but it may be a closer mesh ans be stronger for that.
+Yes - but not the typical bendy chicken wire which is not strong enough for rabbits as they can bite out of it.
+Your mesh may be finer than ours (3mm thick) but it may be a closer mesh and be stronger for that.
 The door is a strong item and will strengthen rather than reduce strength so long as your mesh is fixed to the wood or wire well enough.
 If you see a weakness there then maybe replace a panel with a connector plate or add one over your mesh if you are unsure of its strength.